borntofrappe/flutter-dev/material_design/README.md

 ### Modify typography and label styles

-A material app defines a set of styles for text, detailing the size and weight through different properties.
-Include the values through the theme available on the `context` variable.
+A material app defines a set of styles for text, detailing the size and weight with specific labels.
+Include the values through the theme available on `context`.

 ---